Best Sortly Alternatives for 2026

 When to Pick Each Alternative

 Pick Airpinpoint if your assets move.
-Construction equipment between job sites, trailers between depots, tools between crews, vehicles across regions.
+Construction equipment between job sites, trailers between depots, tools between crews.
 Any scenario where "where is it right now?" is the question you can't answer with Sortly.
-The real-time tracking, geofencing, and movement alerts are capabilities no inventory app offers.
+It is also the only option here with flat pricing: $11.99/device/mo at signup is $11.99/device/mo at every renewal.

 Pick Snipe-IT if you're an IT department tracking laptops, monitors, and software licenses.
-It's free, open source, and purpose-built for IT lifecycle management.
-You'll need someone technical to set it up and maintain it, but the zero cost is hard to argue with.
+Free, open source, API included, and immune to vendor repricing because you host it.
+You need someone technical to set it up.

-Pick Asset Panda if you're a large organization with compliance requirements, custom approval workflows, and a budget for enterprise software.
+Pick Asset Panda if you're a large organization with compliance requirements, custom approval workflows, and a $3,000+ annual budget.
 Healthcare, government, and regulated industries where audit trails are mandatory.
-Be prepared for a lengthy implementation.
+Plan for a multi-week implementation.

-Pick itemit if RFID scanning is important.
-Warehouses, hospitals, or large facilities where you need to audit hundreds of assets by walking through with a reader.
+Pick itemit if RFID scanning matters.
+Warehouses, hospitals, or large facilities where you audit hundreds of assets with a handheld reader.
 The QR-to-RFID upgrade path is smooth.

 Our Solution